elfketchup/EKVN/EKVN test/README.txt

 mysterious, try changing it around and seeing what happens... you may get interesting results!)

 You can also completely change the look of the speech/dialogue-boxes and menu buttons just by overwriting the "choicebox" and "talkbox" image files stored in the UI Files folder.
-However, changing the images -- but not the view settings property list -- can result in some strange behavior, so be careful!
+For example, let's say you want to change the look of the speech-boxes where dialogue pops up.
+The simplest way is to just overwrite "talkbox.png" (and its higher-resolution counterparts).
+The names and sizes for the "talkbox.png" are:

+    talkbox.png <- iPhone 3GS version, 480x120
+    talkbox-hd.png <- iPhone 4 and newer, 1136x240
+    talkbox-ipad.png <- iPad 1 & 2 and iPad Mini, 1024x170
+    talkbox-ipadhd.png <- iPad 3 and newer, 2048x340

+(NOTE: Because the iPad has a much wider screen, the UI files for them are wider, but also shorter in height)

+If you overwrite them with images that use differents sizes (say you replace talkbox.png with an image that's 480x200, or 320x100), you MIGHT need to change the values in the file "vnlayer view settings.plist" so that the text displays properly.
+Normally, EKVN tries to calculate where and how text should be laid out, though there's no guarantee that the auto-generated values will look good.
+In that case, tweaking the view settings' values should be enough to get it looking good.
+In the most extreme scenario, you may need to change the UI code yourself to get things to look exactly how you want to.

 Getting Started, Part 5: Coding
 -------------------------------

-It's entirely possible to create a working visual novel using just the first three or four "Getting Starte" steps, but if you really want to get the most out of EKVN, and do things like extend or modify the existing functionality (or outright add new features), you'll have to do some programming.
+It's entirely possible to create a working visual novel using just the first three or four "Getting Started" steps, but if you really want to get the most out of EKVN, and do things like extend or modify the existing functionality (or outright add new features), you'll have to do some programming.
 Most of the code is fairly well-commented, so it should be easy enough to figure out how things work.